Carlos Lobos (footballer)

-Carlos Alberto Lobos Ubilla (born 21 February 1997) is a Chilean footballer who plays as a central midfielder for Rangers de Talca in the Primera B de Chile.
+Carlos Alberto Lobos Ubilla (born 21 February 1997) is a Chilean footballer who plays as a central midfielder for Santiago City.

 Club career

 Carlos made his debut at UC entered for the first time against Universidad de Concepcion in San Carlos de Apoquindo in 2014.

 In 2024, Lobos joined Deportes La Serena in the Primera B from Huachipato.
 He switched to Rangers de Talca for the 2025 season.

+In February 2026, Lobos joined Santiago City in the Segunda División Profesional de Chile.